Willmoore Kendall: Philosophy

-Personal life
+Personal life and death

 Kendall's first two marriages were annulled.
 His first marriage to Katherine Tuach began in 1935 and ended in divorce in 1951.
 His second marriage was to Anne Brunsdale, an employee he had supervised at the Central Intelligence Group and niece of North Dakota Governor Norman Brunsdale; it began in 1952 and ended in divorce in 1956.
 His third marriage, to Nellie Cooper, began in 1966.

+He died of a heart attack at home on June 30, 1967.

 Legacy

 He is often forgotten as a founder of the conservative movement because he never wrote a "big book," rather he put together a collection of reviews and essays.

-Kendall is the model for the character Jesse Frank in S. Zion's 1990 novel Markers.
+Kendall is the model for the character Jesse Frank in Sidney Zion's 1990 novel Markers.